eaburakowski/GHCND/README.md

 GHCND data available at:
 https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn

 Matlab scripts used for processing GHCND data.
 Code requires customization and will not run 'as-is'.
+Several of the matlab scripts are dervied directly from, or modified from, the Matlab Spring Indices code package: https://www.mathworks.com/matlabcentral/fileexchange/54679-extended-spring-indices--si-x--code Ault et al. 2015.

 Always happy to answer questions and I welcome helpful suggestions to improve the efficiency of the code.
-This code was written for a specific project (TBA at a later date) and is adaptable for multiple uses. elizabeth.burakowski@unh.edu.
+The snow-related code was written for a specific project (Protect Our Winters & REI, 2018 - https://www.rei.com/blog/snowsports/climate-change-threatens-11-3-billion-snowsports-industry-protect-our-winters-report-says) and is adaptable for multiple uses.
+The code is also being used to update the New Hampshire Climate Assessment Report using Localized Constructed Analogs (LOCA) data (Pierce et al. 2014).

-NOTE: Several of the matlab scripts are dervied directly from, or modified from, the Matlab Spring Indices code package: https://www.mathworks.com/matlabcentral/fileexchange/54679-extended-spring-indices--si-x--code Ault et al. 2015
+contact: elizabeth.burakowski@unh.edu.

 Files listed in order of use in my processeing & analysis.